-Michelle Collins DeLaune is the Senior Vice President, Chief Operating Officer of the National Center for Missing & Exploited Children.
+Michelle Collins DeLaune is the Senior Vice President, Chief Operating Officer, of the National Center for Missing & Exploited Children.

 Since 1984, NCMEC has operated under U.S. Congressional authority to serve as the national resource center and clearinghouse on missing and exploited children.
-As COO of NCMEC, Ms. DeLaune oversees the center's federal grants, including the primary grant awarded by the U.S. Department of Justice's Office of Juvenile Justice and Delinquency Prevention.
+As COO of NCMEC, Ms. DeLaune oversees the center's federal grant awards, including the primary grant awarded by the U.S. Department of Justice's Office of Juvenile Justice and Delinquency Prevention.
 These grants help fund the organization's most critical work: its mission of bringing missing children home, stopping child sexual exploitation and assisting law enforcement.
 In addition, she is responsible for operational matters pertaining to NCMEC services provided to families, child-serving professionals and law enforcement.

-On multiple occasions, Ms. DeLaune has testified before the U.S. Congress on matters pertaining to the sexual exploitation of children.
+On multiple occasions, Ms. DeLaune has testified before the U.S. Congress about matters pertaining to the sexual exploitation of children.
 She has written several articles regarding the importance of identifying child victims depicted in sexually abusive material.
-Such publications were featured in 'Medical, Legal & Social Science Aspects of Child Sexual Exploitation, Volume One', 'United States Attorneys' USA Bulletin, Vol. 52, No. 2' and 'Police Chief Magazine.'
-She received a B.A. in Psychology from George Mason University and an M.A. in Criminology from the University of Maryland at College Park.
+She received a B.A. with a major in psychology from George Mason University and an M.A. in Criminology from the University of Maryland at College Park.